 The Australian Curriculum for English is fully implemented, and the College has maintained emphasis on supporting the needs of individual students.
 It is recognised that students learn differently and strategies and programs within each classroom reflect this philosophy.

-The College has a Kindergarten to Year 6 Home Reading program, and in addition Junior School students participate in the following extra literacy activities, including: the ICAS Competition in English; Reader’s Cup and the Premier’s Reading Challenge; Book Week festivities; spelling and literature competitions; and QDU Round Robin Debating.
+The College has a Kindy to Year 6 Home Reading program, and in addition Junior School students participate in the following extra literacy activities, including: the ICAS Competition in English; Reader’s Cup and the Premier’s Reading Challenge; Book Week festivities; spelling and literature competitions; and QDU Round Robin Debating.

 Maths - Mathematics is best learned through hands-on experiences.
 The College offers students a multitude of resources, enabling teachers to encourage experimentation and a joy of learning, where students achieve by doing.